 $ kdump -u mallocI made a little leaky program to illustrate some points.

-$ cat -n x.c 1 #include <stdlib.h> 2 #include <stdio.h> 3 4 int 5 main() 6 { 7 void *p; 8 int i; 9 10 for (i = 0; i < 3; i++) 11 printf("%p\n", p = malloc(10240)); 12 free(p); 13 for (i = 0; i < 5; i++) 14 printf("%p\n", malloc(1000)); 15 } $ cc -g x.c $ MALLOC_OPTIONS=D ktrace -tu ./a.out 0x1098469000 0x114c10b000 0x11447c8000 0x1112865800 0x1112865000 0x111283c800 0x1112865400 0x111283c400 [otto@macmini:9]$ kdump -u malloc ******** Start dump a.out ******* M=8 I=1 F=0 U=0 J=1 R=0 X=0 C=0 cache=64 G=0 Leak report: f sum # avg 0x0 4096 4 1024 addr2line -e .
-0x0 0xc5e0d0a90 20480 2 10240 addr2line -e ./a.out 0x10a90 0xc5e0d0ad8 1024 1 1024 addr2line -e ./a.out 0x10ad8 0x110bb84d18 65536 1 65536 addr2line -e /usr/lib/libc.so.97.1 0x47d18 ******** End dump a.out ******* $The Leak report shows information for all leaks grouped by the value of f, which is the call site of the function call that allocated memory that was never freed.
-If the value of f is 0x0, it means no caller data is available, due to the sampling nature of the leak detection.
-A future release will drop this sampling and have full info for all leaks.
+$ cat -n x.c 1 #include <stdlib.h> 2 #include <stdio.h> 3 4 int 5 main() 6 { 7 void *p; 8 int i; 9 10 for (i = 0; i < 3; i++) 11 printf("%p\n", p = malloc(10240)); 12 free(p); 13 for (i = 0; i < 5; i++) 14 printf("%p\n", malloc(1000)); 15 } $ cc -g x.c $ MALLOC_OPTIONS=D ktrace -tu ./a.out 0x1098469000 0x114c10b000 0x11447c8000 0x1112865800 0x1112865000 0x111283c800 0x1112865400 0x111283c400 $ kdump -u malloc ******** Start dump a.out ******* M=8 I=1 F=0 U=0 J=1 R=0 X=0 C=0 cache=64 G=0 Leak report: f sum # avg 0x6e3248fa5b 20480 2 10240 addr2line -e ./a.out 0x1a5b 0x709a34626c 65536 1 65536 addr2line -e /usr/lib/libc.so.100.3 0x5326c 0x6e3248faa2 5120 5 1024 addr2line -e ./a.out 0x1aa2 ******** End dump a.out *******The sum column shows the total number of bytes leaked, the # column shows the number of calls to an allocation that leaked and the avg column shows the average size of the allocations.
+We can conclude that this program has 5 leaks of size 1024, two leaks of size 10240 and one leak of size 65536.
+For the smaller allocations the size is rounded up to 1024, while malloc was called wit a size argument of 1000.

-$ addr2line -e ./a.out 0x10a90 /home/otto/x.c:11 $ addr2line -e ./a.out 0x10ad8 /home/otto/x.c:14 $This shows that both instances of malloc calls introduced leaks.
+$ addr2line -e ./a.out 0x1a5b /home/otto/x.c:11 $ addr2line -e ./a.out 0x1aa2 /home/otto/x.c:14 $This shows that both instances of malloc calls introduced leaks.
 Fixing the leaks is left as an exercise to the reader.

 The third case is a bit different: the leak originates from libc and on my arm64 I get:

-$ addr2line -e /usr/lib/libc.so.97.1 0x47d18 BFD: Dwarf Error: found dwarf version '4', this reader only handles version 2 information. ... $This is nasty, the addr2line command in base cannot read the debug info.
+$ addr2line -e /usr/lib/libc.so.97.1 0x5326c BFD: Dwarf Error: found dwarf version '4', this reader only handles version 2 information. ... $This is nasty, the addr2line command in base cannot read the debug info.
 Luckily there's a workaround (which is needed on e.g. arm64 machines): install the package binutils and use gaddr2line:

-$ doas pkg_add binutils $ gaddr2line -e /usr/lib/libc.so.97.1 0x47d18 /usr/src/lib/libc/stdio/makebuf.c:62 $If you look at makebuf.c and the rest of the standard io library you can learn that on this line a buffer used by the stdout stream is allocated.
+$ doas pkg_add binutils $ gaddr2line -e /usr/lib/libc.so.97.1 0x5326c /usr/src/lib/libc/stdio/makebuf.c:62 $If you look at makebuf.c and the rest of the standard io library you can learn that on this line a buffer used by the stdout stream is allocated.
 This is strictly speaking a leak, but it is not harmful.
 When leak hunting we are more interested in leaks that grow with the process doing work.

 awk '/addr2line/{ printf($0); cmd=("addr2line -f " $6 " " $7 " " $8 " | tr \\\\n \" \""); printf(" "); system(cmd); print("") } !/addr2line/ { print } 'This script uses system(), use at your own risk.